E-mail : mcumission@gmail.com

 OUR MISSION

 It is our “Mission” to provide resources and opportunity for aide for any person that is currently unable to meet their own need that has a willingness to work in the Solution to their Problem.
-Extending the Arm of Christ to these people in need regardless of race, color, creed or national origin, sex, age. religion, handicap, or addiction.
+Extending the Arm of Christ to these people in need regardless of race, color, creed or national origin, gender, sexual orientation, age, religion, handicap.

 Contact Us